-14. LONG-TERM DEBT
+13. LONG-TERM DEBT

-In February 2002, the Company entered into two senior credit facilities with Credit Suisse First Boston, acting as Administrative Agent, and a group of financial institutions totaling \$300.0.
-The senior credit facilities consisted of a 364-day revolving credit facility in the principal amount of \$100.0 and a three-year revolving credit facility in the principal amount of \$200.0.
-Based upon the Company's rating as of December 31, 2003, the effective rate under the \$200.0 and \$100.0 facilities was LIBOR plus 82.5 basis points and LIBOR plus 87.5 basis points, respectively.
-There were no balances outstanding on the Company's senior credit facilities at December 31, 2003 and 2002.
+On January 13, 2005, the Company entered into a \$350.0 senior credit facility with Credit Suisse First Boston and UBS Securities LLC, acting as Co-Lead Arrangers, and a group of financial institutions.
+This new five year credit facility replaced the existing \$150.0 364-day revolving credit facility and the \$200.0 three-year revolving credit facility which was amended on January 14, 2003 and was scheduled to expire on February 18, 2005.
+The new facility also provides for an accordion feature to increase the facility up to an additional \$150 million, with the consent of the lenders, if needed to support the Company's growth.
+Based upon the Company's rating as of December 31, 2004, the effective rate under the \$200.0 and \$150.0 facilities was LIBOR plus 82.5 basis points and LIBOR plus 87.5 basis points, respectively.
+There were no balances outstanding on the Company's senior credit facilities at December 31, 2004 and 2003.